devnich/windows-setup/README.md

 ### 1.4.3.
 DejaVu Fonts

 1. Open Settings → Personalization → Fonts
 2. Open **Documents/Installers/dejavu-fonts-ttf-\<version\>/ttf**.
-Select all of the font files and drag them into the "Drag and drop to install".
+Select all of the font files and drag them into the "Drag and drop to install" pane in Settings.

 ### 1.4.4.
 Git for Windows